igui/DMRL/README.md

 ### Requirements

+- Python 3.7
 - CUDA 10.0
-- Python 3.7
+- Tensorflow 1.15

 To run first download a full dataset (see below).
-For example,
+For example, download the Clothing one and store it in Data/Clothing.
+The files in the Git repository do not have image or textual features.

 ```
 $ pip install -r requirements.txt
-# Adjust the batch size depending on your GPU memory capabilities
-$ python DMRL.py --dataset Clothing  --batch_size=64
+$ python DMRL.py --dataset Clothing
 ```

+This process takes around 5 hours in a GTX 2060 with 6GB of RAM.

 ### Dataset
 We provide five processed datasets: Amazon-Office, Amazon-Clothing, Amazon-Baby, Amazon-ToysGames, Amazon-Sports.